Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 Monterosso beach

 And now on to the last Cinque Terre village—Monterosso al Mare.
-It's the northernmost and the largest village of the big five, so you bet your shirt and pants it'll be the most touristy one.
-But that means also benefits, like more modern facilities which give it more of resort-like vibe.
+It's the northernmost and the largest village of the five villages, so you bet your shirt and pants it'll be the most touristy one.
+But that means also benefits, like more modern facilities which give it more of a resort-like vibe.

 The city is divided into two parts, the New Town and the Old Town—and we're about to discover the best of both of them.